mesosphere-backup/dcos-docker/README.md

   graphdriver needs to be AUFS or Overlay).
 You need a kernel that is _not_ a franken kernel.

+- Alternatively, you can install VirtualBox 5.0.18 and Vagrant 1.8.1 or later.

 ## Quick Start